 In order to help you target the commonly neglected half of your upper leg I recommend the following movements.

-Grab an appropriate kettleball weight (note: dumbbells may be substituted if kettebells are not available).
-Lower the kettleball with one arm towards the floor while simultaneously raising the leg opposite of that arm backwards keeping that leg straight.
+Grab an appropriate kettlebell weight (note: dumbbells may be substituted if kettebells are not available).
+Lower the kettlebell with one arm towards the floor while simultaneously raising the leg opposite of that arm backward keeping that leg straight.
 Focus on contracting the hamstring in the opposing leg, squeezing it at the bottom, and then slowly raising back up to the starting position.